khageswar9/Pluralsight-clone/readme.md

 ### Project Description

+Pluralsight is an online learning and workforce development platform that helps businesses and individuals adjust to changing technology.

 _To start with the Project run the following command in terminal in "backend" folder_

 > > ⌘ **npm start**